How many savings accounts should I have?

 How to plan for short- and long-term saving goals

 Timing can influence your savings strategy.
-Find out practical ways to plan for short- and long-term savings goals.
+Explore useful ways to plan for short, mid and long-term savings goals.

 Disclaimer: The information contained herein is for informational purposes only as a service to the public and is not legal advice or a substitute for legal counsel.
 You should do your own research and/or contact your own legal or tax advisor for assistance with questions you may have on the information contained herein.